-(4) The values in the table represent, for each applicable fiscal year, the aggregate change in the actuarial present value of Mr. Burnison's accumulated benefit under the Enhanced Wealth Accumulation Plan (the "EWAP") from the pension plan measurement date used for financial statement reporting purposes with respect to the Company's audited financial statements for the prior completed fiscal year to the pension plan measurement date used for financial reporting purposes with respect to the Company's audited financial statements for the prior completed fiscal year to the pension plan measurement date used for financial reporting purposes with respect to the Company's audited financial statements for the covered fiscal year.
+(4) The values in the table represent, for each applicable fiscal year, the aggregate change in the actuarial present value of Mr. Burnison's accumulated benefit under the Enhanced Wealth Accumulation Plan (the "EWAP") from the pension plan measurement date used for financial statement reporting purposes with respect to the Company's audited financial statements for the prior completed fiscal year to the pension plan measurement date used for financial reporting purposes with respect to the Company's audited financial statements for the covered fiscal year.
 As discussed under "Fiscal 2020 Pension Benefits," participants in the EWAP elected to participate in a "deferral unit" that required the participant to contribute a portion of their compensation for an eight-year period, or in some cases, make an after-tax contribution, in return for defined benefit payments from the Company over a fifteen-year period generally at retirement age of 65 or later.
-Mr. Burnison is the only named executive officer that participates in the EWAP.
-To date, Mr. Burnison has contributed \$55,200 to the EWAP.
-In June 2003, the Company amended the EWAP plan, so as not to allow new participants or the purchase of additional deferral units by existing participants.
+Mr. Burnison is the only named executive officer that participants in the EWAP plan, so as not to allow new participants.

 - (5) Represents an auto allowance of \$5,400, executive long-term disability insurance premium and/or imputed income of \$690, and executive short-term life insurance premium and/or imputed income of \$6,660. - (6) Represents an auto allowance of \$5,400, executive long-term disability insurance premium and/or imputed income of \$690, and executive short-term life insurance premium and/or imputed income of \$6,660. - (7) Represents an auto allowance of \$5.400, tuition reimbursements of \$4,000, executive long-term disability insurance premium and/or imputed income of \$690, executive short-term life insurance premium and/or imputed income of \$6,480, and one year of vesting on Mr. Mulrooney's fiscal year 2017 LTPU award of \$218,750.
-The value of one year of vesting of Mr. Mulrooney's fiscal year 2017 LTPU award of \$218,750.
-The value of one year of vesting of Mr. Mulrooney's fiscal year 2017 LTPU award of \$218,750. - (8) Represents an auto allowance of \$5,400, executive long-term disability insurance premium and/or imputed income of \$6,990, executive short-term life insurance premium and/or imputed income of \$5,994 and one year of vesting on Mr. Arian's fiscal year 2017 LTPU award of \$250,000.
-The value of one year of vesting of Mr. Arian's fiscal year 2017 LTPU award of \$250,000.
-The value of one year of vesting of Mr. Arian's fiscal year 2017 LTPU award of \$250,000.
-The value of one year of vesting of Mr. Arian's fiscal year 2017 LTPU award of \$250,000.
-The value of one year of vesting of Mr. Arian's fiscal year 2017 LTPU award of \$250,000.
+The value of one year of vesting of Mr. Mulrooney's fiscal year 2017 LTPU award shown in the table represents the maximum benefit pursuant to such units. - (8) Represents an auto allowance of \$5,400, executive long-term disability insurance premium and/or imputed income of \$690, executive short-term life insurance premium and/or imputed income of \$5,994 and one year of vesting on Mr. Arian's fiscal year 2017 LTPU award of \$250,000.
 The value of one year of vesting of Mr. Arian's fiscal year 2017 LTPU award shown in the table represents the maximum benefit pursuant to such units. - (9) Mr. Arian has a target of \$1,000,000 for his annual cash and long-term incentives, in aggregate; provided that for fiscal year 2018 only, Mr. Arian was guaranteed a minimum annual incentive award equal to \$950,000, which was paid in advance in equal semi-monthly payments during fiscal year 2018.
 In addition, Mr. Arian received a one-time \$250,000 special cash bonus awarded in recognition of the exceptional performance of the Company during fiscal year 2018.